sergiooak/sticker-ly-api-wrapper/content/index.md

   ---
   #title
   Tag Explorer
   #description
-  Search for tags and get tag recommendations to discover new sticker content.
+  Search for tags and get recommendations to discover new sticker content.
   :::

   :::u-page-feature